Annual Alumni Awards

 The Outstanding Service Award

 Honors up to five members of the Skidmore community who have demonstrated outstanding service to the College.
 Each recipient must have served Skidmore for at least ten years as an alumna/alumnus, trustee, faculty member, administrator, staff member, parent or friend.
-Alumni recipients must be members of a celebrating reunion class (classes that end in 0 and 5).
-The recipient must return to campus to accept the award at the Awards Ceremony during Reunion Weekend (May 28-31, 2015).
+Alumni recipients must be members of a celebrating reunion class (classes that end in 1 or 6).
+The recipient must return to campus to accept the award at the Awards Ceremony during Reunion Weekend (June 2-5, 2016).

 50th Reunion Service Award